terraform-aws-modules/terraform-aws-elasticache/examples/redis-replication-group-with-cluster-replica/README.md

 # ElastiCache example for Redis replication group with cluster replica

-Configuration in this directory creates set of ElastiCaChe resources including replication group, subnet group, parameter group, and ElastiCache cluster replica.
+Configuration in this directory creates a replication group with a cluster replica both in a single module and separate modules as well to show adding a cluster replica to an existing replication group.

 ## Usage